cfrBernard/MaskMapWizard/README.md

 ---

 ## How to Use:
 - Drag and Drop the Metallic, AO, Detail, and Smoothness textures into their respective fields.
+(If you don’t have a texture for one of the channels, leave it empty)
 - Select the Export Path where you want the final Mask Map to be saved.
 - Hit Build to create your combined Mask Map.
 - Check the Console for messages and updates.